User Guide

 4

-In the event the target database receives a request to extend services that were already accepted, the request is automatically rejected, and a notification displays at the top of the target database.
+In the event the Target Database receives a Data Sharing request that was already accepted, the request is automatically rejected, and a notification displays at the top of the target database.

 !
-IMPORTANT: You can remove a device from the target database after accepting a request from an primary database to extend services.
+IMPORTANT: You can remove a device from the Target Database after accepting a Data Sharing request from a Primary Database.
 However, removing a device does not remove billing for the subscription.
-To deactivate billing, service must be terminated.
-To terminate an extended service, please contact your Reseller.
+To deactivate billing, Data Sharing must be terminated.
+To terminate Data Sharing, please contact your Partner.

 1